Caravan, campervan or motorhome?

-So it makes no difference to me whether you travel by motorhome, camper van or caravan.
+It makes no difference to me whether you travel by Campervan or Caravan or Motorhome.
 Each alternative has its pros and cons, better said you are making different trade-offs.

 “Caravanning is about compromises”